engie15/Sprint-1/command-line.md

 1. (pwd) stands for printer working directory.
 In Command Line, we call folders - directories.
-If you want to know what directory you are in, you will type (pwd), hit enter and this will show you were you are in terminal.
+If you want to know what directory you are in, you will type (pwd), hit enter and this will show you where you are in the terminal.

 2. (hostname) - this command will tell you your computers network name.
 In most cases, your network name is usually the name of ther person who owns the computer or laptop you are using.